-The Top 15-25 Jobs in this MSA's Hospitality and Tourism Industry through at least 2025 include the following seven major categories:
+The Top 15-25 Jobs in this area's Hospitality and Tourism Industry through at least 2025 include the following seven major categories:

 - Cashiers -Dining and retail.

-- Resaurant Managers -All levels, more numerous in Biloxi part of the MSA than the Gulport sector.
+- Restaurant Managers -All levels, more numerous in Biloxi part the metro area than the Gulport sector.

 - Waitstaff - waiters and waitress in casual to fine dining facilities.